 How to perform the overhead press with great form

-The overhead press is not that complex of a movement but there are certainly some mistakes you could be making and a few fundamentals you need to learn in order to get the most out of the exercise.
+The overhead press is not that complex of a movement.
+Still, there are some mistakes you could be making and a few fundamentals you need to learn to get the most out of the exercise.